Farm inputs and materials

 For off-farm manure, you will need a statement from the supplier for all ingredients — including any additives, bedding, inoculants, anti-caking/flow agents, etc. — to show it doesn’t contain prohibited materials per the National List.

-What are the restrictions for compost without manure or animal materials?
+What are the restrictions for using plant-based compost without manure or animal materials?

 What are the restrictions for making and using compost with manure or other animal materials?

-If you would like to apply compost containing animal materials to your crops closer to the harvest date than 120 days, you must observe the following requirements:
+If you would like to apply compost containing animal materials to your crops closer to the harvest date than 90/120 days, it must be composted according to the following NOP requirements:

-- Compost temperature must be kept for 3 days above 131 degrees Fahrenheit
+- Compost temperature must be kept for at least 3 days above 131 degrees Farenheight

-- Keep clear, auditable records of your composting process including feedstocks, and logs measuring temperature, time, moisture content, chemical composition, and biological activity
+- Clear, auditable records must be available of your composting process including feedstocks (ingredients) as well as, and logs measuring temperature and time

 Are there any restrictions for using off-farm sourced compost with animal materials?

-The product must come with a statement of ingredients (feedstocks), times, temperatures and pile turnings to show it meets all the above requirements.
+The product must come with a statement of feedstocks (ingredients), times, and temperatures and pile turnings to show it meets all the above requirements.